 Unionsโ

-If a value is known to be one of a limited set of possible types, the best description for it might be a |
+If a value is known to be one of a limited set of possible types, the best description for it might be a | union type.

 Union types are made to describe a specific set of known allowed types.

-class that stores its current status as a status
+As an example, take a Task class that stores its current status as a status string.

-One version of the class could represent that status
+One version of the class could represent that status as a branded TaskStatus type to differentiate it from other strings:

-// This should only be: "pending", "rejected", "resolved"typeTaskStatus = string & {__brand : "status" };ยclassTask {#status:TaskStatus = "pending" asTaskStatus ;ยconstructor(worker : () =>Promise <void>) {worker ().then (() => (this.#status = "resolved" asTaskStatus )).catch (() => (this.#status = "rejecting" asTaskStatus ));// ~~~~~~~~~~~// This should be "rejected", but there is no type error. ๐}ยgetStatus () {return this.#status;}}
+tsTaskStatus = string & {__brand : "status" };ยclassTask {#status:TaskStatus = "pending" asTaskStatus ;ยconstructor(worker : () =>Promise <void>) {worker ().then (() => (this.#status = "resolved" asTaskStatus )).catch (() => (this.#status = "rejecting" asTaskStatus ));// ~~~~~~~~~~~// This should be "rejected", but there is no type error. ๐}ยgetStatus () {return this.#status;}}

-// This should only be: "pending", "rejected", "resolved"typeTaskStatus = string & {__brand : "status" };ยclassTask {#status:TaskStatus = "pending" asTaskStatus ;ยconstructor(worker : () =>Promise <void>) {worker ().then (() => (this.#status = "resolved" asTaskStatus )).catch (() => (this.#status = "rejecting" asTaskStatus ));// ~~~~~~~~~~~// This should be "rejected", but there is no type error. ๐}ยgetStatus () {return this.#status;}}
+tsTaskStatus = string & {__brand : "status" };ยclassTask {#status:TaskStatus = "pending" asTaskStatus ;ยconstructor(worker : () =>Promise <void>) {worker ().then (() => (this.#status = "resolved" asTaskStatus )).catch (() => (this.#status = "rejecting" asTaskStatus ));// ~~~~~~~~~~~// This should be "rejected", but there is no type error. ๐}ยgetStatus () {return this.#status;}}

 Cases where a value must be one of a set of known types are generally better represented by a union type.
 Union types are more precise for describing exactly what a value might be.

-type would be better off as a union of the three known task status strings.
+The TaskStatus type would be better off as a union of the three known task status strings.

 Doing so would have caught the incorrect string in the previous example:

-typeTaskStatus = "pending" | "rejected" | "resolved";ยclassTask {#status:TaskStatus = "pending";ยconstructor(worker : () =>Promise <void>) {worker ().then (() => (this.#status = "resolved")).catch (() => (this.#status = "rejected"));}ยgetStatus () {return this.#status;}}
+tsTaskStatus = "pending" | "rejected" | "resolved";ยclassTask {#status:TaskStatus = "pending";ยconstructor(worker : () =>Promise <void>) {worker ().then (() => (this.#status = "resolved")).catch (() => (this.#status = "rejected"));}ยgetStatus () {return this.#status;}}

-typeTaskStatus = "pending" | "rejected" | "resolved";ยclassTask {#status:TaskStatus = "pending";ยconstructor(worker : () =>Promise <void>) {worker ().then (() => (this.#status = "resolved")).catch (() => (this.#status = "rejected"));}ยgetStatus () {return this.#status;}}
+tsTaskStatus = "pending" | "rejected" | "resolved";ยclassTask {#status:TaskStatus = "pending";ยconstructor(worker : () =>Promise <void>) {worker ().then (() => (this.#status = "resolved")).catch (() => (this.#status = "rejected"));}ยgetStatus () {return this.#status;}}

 Whenever a value can only be one of a set of known values, consider using a union type to represent that set.